Dacc-312/WRO-FE-CYBER-TRALALA/src/README.md

 Control software/Programacion
 ====

-This directory contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+This directory contain code in Python and images of the blocks for control software which is used by the vehicle to participate in the competition and which was developed by the participants.

-Este directorio contiene la programacion  que desarollamos para ser utilizada en nuestro vehiculo para la competicion.
+Este directorio contiene la programacion en Python y en bloques que desarollamos para ser utilizada en nuestro vehiculo para la competicion.